stonepros/stone/doc/stoneadm/host-management.rst

                  127.0.1.1    ursula.example.com ursula

 Which means, ``man hostname`` recommends ``hostname`` to return the bare host name.
-This in turn means that Ceph will return the bare host names when executing ``ceph * metadata``.
+This in turn means that Stone will return the bare host names when executing ``ceph * metadata``.
 This in turn means cephadm also requires the bare host name when adding a host to the cluster:
 ``ceph orch host add <bare-name>``.